YomnaEisa/Journali/README.md

 ### Adding/Editing Entries
 - Press the plus button to create a new entry.
 Use the provided fields to add a title, content, and date.
+- Press "Save" to save the entry or "Cancel" to discard.
-- Press "Save" to save the entry or "Cancel" to discard changes.
+- Swipe left on existing journals to enter edit mode, press "Save" to save the edits or "Cancel" to discard changes.

 ### Bookmarks
 - Tap the bookmark icon next to each entry to mark it as important.